meerk40t/meerk40t/README.md

 # MeerK40t
 Laser software for the Stock-LIHUIYU laserboard.

 MeerK40t (pronounced MeerKat) is a built-from-the-ground-up MIT licensed open-source laser cutting software.
 It's a replacement for LaserDrw, Corel Laser, and K40 Whisperer.
-It with the dual driver support it can run aside any of these programs.
+With the dual driver support it can run aside any of these programs.
 It's written in python and has precompiled versions for Windows, Mac OSX, and Raspberry Pi.
-Availible: https://github.com/meerk40t/meerk40t/releases
+Available: https://github.com/meerk40t/meerk40t/releases

 * Dual drivers, use either the Whisperer method or LaserDrw method.
 * Grid/Guides, Zoom and Pan scene Navigation (use middle mouse button, mouse wheel).